-"Zeenye," I said into my wristcom, "I have Ms. Sidugedu here, and we have confirmed the go-ahead."
+"Zeenye," I said into my wristcom, "I have "I would like to add, sir," I continued, "that Ms. Sidugedu here, and we have confirmed the go-ahead."
 I then looked over to the Program Coordinator.
 "If I may transfer Zeenye to you to help expedite things?"
 Without waiting, I swiped the active call in her direction, so her wristcom would prompt her to pick it up.
 Then I called Lady Alise.

 "Durami speaking," came a woman's voice.

 Durami?